Why is age important?

 Women who are over 35 years of age should seek advice sooner from their GP if they are finding it difficult to achieve a pregnancy.

 What is ovarian reserve?

-Women are born with a fixed number of egg containing follicles in the ovaries.
+Women are born with a fixed number of follicles in their ovaries.
 At birth this may number around 1 million.
 By the onset of puberty this number would have dropped to around 300,000.
-Only about 300 would be ovulated during the reproductive years and the rest of the egg containing follicles are lost by a process called atresia.
-This process of atresia is gradual and is not offset by pregnancy or being on the contraceptive pill.
-This rate of loss of egg containing follicles may vary from woman to woman.
-Smoking accelerates this loss of egg containing follicles (ASRM, 2012).
+Only about 300 are ovulated during the reproductive years and the rest of the follicles are lost by a process called atresia.
+This process of atresia is gradual and occurs even during pregnancy or when a woman is on the contraceptive pill.
+The rate of loss of egg-containing follicles may vary from woman to woman.
+Smoking accelerates this loss of follicles.
 This decline in egg quantity is called ‘loss of ovarian reserve’.
 Blood tests for hormones such as follicle stimulating hormone (FSH), Anti-mullerian hormone (AMH) and an ultrasound for checking the antral follicle count (AFC) give an assessment of ovarian reserve.